penguintrace/penguintrace/README.md

 If built in a container it can then be run with ```docker run -it -p 127.0.0.1:8080:8080 --tmpfs /tmp:exec --cap-add=SYS_PTRACE --cap-add=SYS_ADMIN --rm --security-opt apparmor=unconfined penguintrace penguintrace```.
 See [Containers](#containers) for details on better isolating the container.

 Then navigate to [127.0.0.1:8080](http://127.0.0.1:8080) or [localhost:8080](http://localhost:8080) to access the web interface.

+> **Note:** In order to run on port 80, you can modify the `docker run` command to map from port 8080 to port 80, e.g. `-p 127.0.0.1:80:8080`.
+>
+> If built locally, you can modify the binary to allow it to bind to port 80 with `sudo setcap CAP_NET_BIND_SERVICE=+ep penguintrace`.
+It can then be run with `penguintrace -c SERVER_PORT 80`
+>
+> penguinTrace defaults to port 8080 as it is intended to be run as an unprivileged user.

 #### Temporary Files